sasanarakkha/pali-english-recitations/manuscript/markdown/recitations/homage/salutation.md

 ## Salutation to the Triple Gem<a id="salutation"></a>

-> [Handa mayaṁ ratanattaya-paṇāma-gāthāyo c'eva saṁvega-parikittana-pāṭhañca bhaṇāmase]
+> [Handa mayaṁ ratanattaya-paṇāma-gāthāyo c'eva saṁvega-parikittana-pāṭhañ'ca bhaṇāmase]

 > [Now let us recite our salutation to the Triple Gem and a passage to arouse urgency]